Snapshots of Zimbabwe: visiting Harare during the cash crisis, August 2017

 Why write this article?

 This website is not just about pretty photos of Zimbabwe’s game reserves; it’s about representing the current experience of travelling in the country and the context in which that travel occurs.
-If you haven’t read it already, please see the article on Zimbabwe’s “cash crisis” for specific tourist advice on the current economic context.
+If you haven’t read it already, please see the section on Currency and Money in Zimbabwe for specific tourist advice on the current economic context.
 I’ve visited Zimbabwe every year since I left it.
 During my August 2017 trip, I found that the country was, once again, a place of paradise and perplexion.

 Harare Zimbabwe Road ChurchillI wore several ‘hats’ during my stay: that of an ex-Zimbo returning home; a UK-based holidaymaker; and a writer wanting to document it all.
 I spent most of my time in the suburbs of the capital city of Harare, and I also visited Bulawayo (briefly) and Matusadona National Park (which you can read about here).
 If you’re planning to visit Zimbabwe’s National Parks as part of a packaged holiday, it is likely that you will be submerged in the utter paradise that is wild Zimbabwe, and you will see little of the Harare that I describe below.
 If you’re an independent traveller like me, or if you just want to read about the Zimbabwe that I saw, I hope this article sheds more light on this multifaceted country.